OSGeo/gdal/gdal/doc/source/user/configoptions.rst

 drivers and in some cases the GDAL/OGR core.
 They are essentially global variables the user can set.

-How to set configuration options ?
+How to set configuration options?
 ----------------------------------

 One example of a configuration option is the :decl_configoption:`GDAL_CACHEMAX`